jkjung-avt/tensorrt_demos/README.md

 3. The `trt_ssd.py` demo program could also take various image inputs.
 Refer to step 5 in Demo #1 again.

-4. Check out to this comment, ['#TODO enable video pipeline'](https://github.com/AastaNV/TRT_object_detection/blob/master/main.py#L78), in the original TRT_object_detection code.
+4. Refer to this comment, ['#TODO enable video pipeline'](https://github.com/AastaNV/TRT_object_detection/blob/master/main.py#L78), in the original TRT_object_detection code.
 I did implement an 'async' version of ssd detection code to do just that.
 When I tested 'ssd_mobilenet_v1_coco' on the same huskies image with the async demo program, frame rate improved from 22.8 to ~26.

    ```shell
    $ cd ${HOME}/project/tensorrt_demos